NTNU-SmallSat-Lab/forest_classification_masters_thesis/README.md

 ## License

-This repository uses and adapts several open datasets and open-source libraries.
+This repository uses and adapts several open-source codes.
 See the [LICENSE](LICENSE) file for full terms and conditions.